How to get your website GDPR compliant in six steps

-1. Get user consent before setting any kind of cookies other than the strictly necessary.
+1. Get user consent before setting any kind of cookie other than necessary cookies.

 2. Make sure checkboxes are not pre-checked

-Cookie categories that don’t handle personal data may be pre-checked, whereas those that do, must be actively opted into by the user to be compliant.
+Cookie categories that don’t handle personal data may be pre-checked.
+Cookies that do, must be actively opted into by the user to be compliant.
 Necessary cookies cannot be unchecked, because they are whitelisted and are necessary for the website to function properly.

 Pre-ticked boxes do not constitute valid consent

-The initial action in the Planet49 case was brought by a German consumer rights group on the basis that the consent obtained through the use of pre-ticked boxes did not meet German legal requirements.
+The initial action in the Planet49 case was started by a German consumer rights group.
+They stated that consent obtained through the use of pre-ticked boxes did not meet German legal requirements.

-The case was first considered by the German competent court of lower instance (Landgericht) which ruled that the mechanisms used to obtain the participant’s consent did not satisfy the requirements of German law.
-Planet49 then appealed to the German Higher Regional Court (Oberlandesgericht), that held that the Federation’s plea for an injunction was unfounded as the participants would realise that they could simply deselect the tick in the Checkbox.
-However, the German Federal Court of Justice (Bundesgerichtshof) had doubts about the validity of the consent and the information provided by Planet49, so it decided to ask the CJEU for a preliminary ruling.
+The case was first considered by the German competent court (Landgericht).
+It ruled that the mechanisms used to obtain the participant’s consent did not satisfy the requirements of German law.
+Planet49 then appealed to the German Higher Regional Court (Oberlandesgericht).
+The federation’s plea for an injunction was unfounded as the participants would realize that they could simply deselect the tick in the checkbox.
+However, the German Federal Court of Justice (Bundesgerichtshof) had doubts about the validity of the consent and information provided by Planet49.
+Therefore it decided to ask the CJEU for a preliminary ruling.

-Unsurprisingly, the CJEU reiterated that for the consent to be valid it requires an unambiguous indication of the individual’s wishes by either a statement or a clear affirmative action.
-Therefore, the pre-ticked box used by Planet49 did not meet the standards required for valid consent (under both the General Data Protection Regulation and the ePrivacy Directive) as there was no active action taken by the participant.
+The CJEU reiterated: for consent to be valid it requires an unambiguous indication of the individual’s wishes.
+Either by a statement or a clear affirmative action.
+Therefore a pre-ticked checkbox used by Planet49 did not meet the standards required for valid consent.
+This in regard to both the General Data Protection Regulation and the ePrivacy Directive.

-3. Your website must be accessible during the consent choices (aka NO cookiewall)
+3. Your website must be accessible during the consent choices (No cookie wall)

 Cookie walls work by denying entrance to a website for users unless they give full consent to all cookies.